 If you still can’t figure out what the heck a bitcoin is, this simple explanation for a five-year-old may help you …

 Bitcoin was invented as a peer-to-peer system for online payments that does not require a trusted central authority.
-Since its inception in 2008, Bitcoin has grown into a technology, a currency, an investment vehicle, and a community of users.
-In this guide we hope to explain what Bitcoin is and how it works as well as describe how you can use it to improve your life.
+Since its inception in 2008, it has grown into a technology, a currency, an investment vehicle, and a community of users.
+In this guide we hope to explain what the biggest crypto currency is and how it works as well as describe how you can use it to improve your life.

 What is Bitcoin?